carbon-language/carbon-lang/compiler-rt/lib/builtins/README.txt

 float __floatsisfvfp(int a);            // Appears to convert from
                                         //     int to float.
 double __floatunssidfvfp(unsigned int a); // Appears to convert from
-                                        //     unisgned int to double. float __floatunssisfvfp(unsigned int a); // Appears to convert from
+                                        //     unsigned int to double. float __floatunssisfvfp(unsigned int a); // Appears to convert from
-                                        //     unisgned int to float.
+                                        //     unsigned int to float.
 int __gedf2vfp(double a, double b);     // Appears to return __gedf2
                                         //     (a >= b)
 int __gesf2vfp(float a, float b);       // Appears to return __gesf2